sgmurphy/wordpress-plugins/wp-dark-mode/readme.txt

 6. **🔥 Create Custom Color Preset** - Unleash your inner Picasso by creating and customizing your color presets.
 Dive into a palette of possibilities, shaping colors for every element – from the body to text and scrollbar.
 7. **Automatic Dark Mode Based on Sunset** - Automatically enable dark mode based on your visitor's time.
 8. **Custom CSS Support** – With custom CSS you unleash the perfect dark mode version of your website.
 Customize specific sections/elements exactly how you want in dark mode.
-9. **Dark Mode-based Image Support** – Replace light mode images with the different images you want in the dark mode.
-10. **🔥 Multiple Switch Options** - Toggle between different dark mode switch options.
+9. **🔥 Multiple Switch Options** - Toggle between different dark mode switch options.
 Whether you need a menu switch, a floating switch, or a content switch for your posts/page, the power is on your end.
 Get a distinct switch style for every section.
-11. **Custom Switch Support with Call-to-Action Customization** – Upload a custom switch of your own choice and customize call-to-action text on your dark mode switch.
+10. **Custom Switch Support with Call-to-Action Customization** – Upload a custom switch of your own choice and customize call-to-action text on your dark mode switch.
-12. **Dark Mode-Based Image Replacement** – Replace light-mode images with the different images you want in the dark mode.
+11. **Dark Mode-Based Image Replacement** – Replace light-mode images with the different images you want in the dark mode.
-13. **Dark Mode-Based Video Replacement** - If your website has videos, you can replace them with something more fitting for dark mode.
+12. **Dark Mode-Based Video Replacement** - If your website has videos, you can replace them with something more fitting for dark mode.
-14. **🔥 Adjust Brightness Level & Apply Grayscale Effect** - Adjust your images and video's brightness level while dark mode is enabled to get an immersive content viewing experience.
+13. **🔥 Adjust Brightness Level & Apply Grayscale Effect** - Adjust your images and video's brightness level while dark mode is enabled to get an immersive content viewing experience.
 You can also add a grayscale effect to your images/videos which comes with many health benefits including better sleep and reduced eye strain.
-15. **Exclude Dark Mode on Certain Pages/Elements** – Exclude specific pages/elements from changing into dark mode.
+14. **Exclude Dark Mode on Certain Pages/Elements** – Exclude specific pages/elements from changing into dark mode.
-16. **Include Dark Mode on Selected Posts & Pages** - Exclude all the pages and posts on your website from dark mode except the specific ones (where you want dark mode).
+15. **Include Dark Mode on Selected Posts & Pages** - Exclude all the pages and posts on your website from dark mode except the specific ones (where you want dark mode).
-17. **Exclude Post Tags & Categories** - Exclude all the post tags from dark mode.
+16. **Exclude Post Tags & Categories** - Exclude all the post tags from dark mode.
 Keep only the specific tags whitelisted for dark mode.
-18. **Include Dark Mode on Custom Post Types** - You can also enable dark mode only for specific post types, excluding all.
+17. **Include Dark Mode on Custom Post Types** - You can also enable dark mode only for specific post types, excluding all.
-19. **Exclude WooCommerce Products & Categories** - Exclude all the products and categories on your WooCommerce site from dark mode except the specific ones.
+18. **Exclude WooCommerce Products & Categories** - Exclude all the products and categories on your WooCommerce site from dark mode except the specific ones.
-20. **Dark Mode Usage Analytics** -  Learn how many users are using dark mode from your admin dashboard.
+19. **Dark Mode Usage Analytics** -  Learn how many users are using dark mode from your admin dashboard.
-21. **Dark Mode Switch in Website Menu** – You can display the dark mode switch as a menu item on any menu on your website.
+20. **Dark Mode Switch in Website Menu** – You can display the dark mode switch as a menu item on any menu on your website.
-22. **Font Size Toggle for Better Accessibility** Make your WordPress website more accessible by resizing your font size (increase/decrease).
+21. **Font Size Toggle for Better Accessibility** Make your WordPress website more accessible by resizing your font size (increase/decrease).
-23. **🔥 Plenty of Performance Options** - WP Dark Mode now comes with multiple performance settings, putting complete control at your fingertips.
+22. **Plenty of Performance Options** - WP Dark Mode now comes with multiple performance settings, putting complete control at your fingertips.
 By using these features, you can improve page loading performance and track dynamic content.
-24. **🔥 Choose Dark Mode Behavior** - You can choose between loading dark mode or website content first by selecting these options.
+23. **Choose Dark Mode Behavior** - You can choose between loading dark mode or website content first by selecting these options.
-25. **Usage Analytics Email Reporting** - Get daily/ weekly reports via email on the dark mode usage analytics of your website.
+24. **Usage Analytics Email Reporting** - Get daily/ weekly reports via email on the dark mode usage analytics of your website.

 👁️ [View Demo](https://go.wppool.dev/fuUK) | 🚀  [Get the Premium Version](https://go.wppool.dev/TtP)